Skip to content

 NOTE: Only one language can be added and it would replace the source language captions.

-- RTMP only supports languages using Latin character sets, so picking a language like Arabic would not work.
+WARNING: RTMP output only supports languages using Latin character sets, so picking a language like Arabic would not work.

 Step 5 - Set up the Output